Director, Ryerson University Law Centre

 Director, Privacy & Cyber Crime Institute

 Dr. Avner Levin is a Professor at the Ted Rogers School of Management, Law & Business Department.
-He heads Ryerson University’s Law Research Centre which focuses on research related to law and legal education.
-He is also the Director of the Privacy and Cyber Crime Institute, a centre for research related to privacy and cybercrime.
+He previously served as Director of both the Ryerson Law Research Centre, which focuses on research related to law and legal education, and the Privacy and Cyber Crime Institute, a centre for research related to privacy and cybercrime.
 During the 2012-2013 academic year Professor Levin served as Ryerson University’s Interim Vice-Provost of Faculty Affairs and as Interim Assistant Vice-President of Human Resources.
 He is an alumnus of Tel-Aviv University, holding a B.Sc. and LL.B. degree, and of the University of Toronto, holding an LL.M. and S.J.D.

 Professor Levin’s research interests include the protection and legal regulation of personal and private information, both locally and internationally.
 Among his recent research areas are social media, online advertising, the workplace, mobile devices, corporate risk management, electronic health records and the smart electricity grid.
 He has been a recipient of funding from the Office of the Privacy Commissioner of Canada, Public Safety Canada and Industry Canada.